mvdh7/calkulate/docs/inputs.md

 By default, Calkulate expects that:

-  * There are two lines at the start of the file to be ignored before the columns begin.
+  * There are two lines at the start of the file to be ignored before the data columns described above begin.
-  * The above are the first three columns to appear in the text file, and in the order given.
+  * The columns appear next, in the order given (from left to right).
-  * The file is tab-delimited.
+  * The columns are tab-delimited.
   * Nothing comes after the columns of titration data in the file.

 For example, a file could contain the following: